Unity-Technologies/com.unity.multiplayer.docs/tools/porting-to-dgs/hosting-considerations.md

 The Boss Room sample relies on Unity’s [Lobby service](https://docs.unity.com/lobby/) to advertise hosts for client-hosted games, but you can adapt it for a dedicated-server workflow.

 The lobby-based matchmaking in the Boss Room sample is minimal and might result in unfair matches if highly skilled players end up in the same lobby as low-skilled players.
-You can extend the example implementation with Unity’s Matchmaker service, which integrates with Game Server Hosting to match the right players together and send them to the best possible service.
+You can extend the example implementation with Unity’s Matchmaker service, which integrates with Unity Multiplay Hosting to match the right players together and send them to the best possible service.
 See the [Matchplay sample](https://github.com/Unity-Technologies/com.unity.services.samples.matchplay).

 ## Continuous integration (CI)